husamettinarabaci/rustExam/en/questions/section-14/question-131.md

-## 📘 Section: Modules and Packages
+## 📘 Section: Modules II
-### 🔹 Category: Module Basics
+### 🔹 Category: Public Items
-#### ❓ Question 131: What is a module in Rust?
+#### ❓ Question 131: Using `pub` for public items

-Explain what a module is in Rust and how it is defined.
+Write a Rust module that demonstrates how to make functions and constants public using the `pub` keyword.

+- Define a module with a function and a constant.
+- Make both the function and the constant public.
-- Show how to declare a module.
+- Show how to access them from outside the module.
-- Give an example of using a module in a project.

-🔧 **Task:** Explain and demonstrate module usage in Rust.
+🔧 **Task:** Demonstrate the use of `pub` to expose items from a module.